José Eduardo Agualusa: Other

-Awards
+Awards and honors

 In June 2017, Agualusa, alongside Daniel Hahn, his translator, was awarded the International Dublin Literary Award for his novel A General Theory of Oblivion.
 Agualusa's work beat a shortlist of ten titles from around the world, including one written by Irish author Anne Enright, to claim the €100,000 prize.
 Agualusa was awarded €75,000 personally, as the translator, Daniel Hahn, was entitled to a €25,000 share of the prize money.

 Nação Crioula (1997) was awarded the RTP Great Literary Prize.

 The Book of Chameleons (2006) won the Independent Foreign Fiction Prize in 2007.
 He is the first African writer to win the award since its inception in 1990.

 Agualusa benefited from three literary grants: the first awarded by the Portuguese Centro Nacional de Cultura in 1997 to write Nação Crioula (Creole); the second given in the year 2000 by the Portuguese Fundação Oriente allowing him to visit Goa, India, for three months which resulted in Um estranho em Goa; the third, in 2001, was prestiged by the German Deutscher Akademischer Austauschdienst.
 Thanks to that grant, he lived one year in Berlin, where he wrote O Ano em que Zumbi Tomou o Rio.
 In 2009, he was invited by the Dutch Residency for Writers in Amsterdam, where he wrote Barroco Tropical.